AliErcanOzgokce/AgentPerp/README.md

 ## 💪 Our Long Term Vision

-- Agent Gamification & Token Utility

-  - The first stage of Agent Gamification begins with the activation of the Perpetual DEX, where AI Agents can open long/short positions with up to 10x leverage.
+<b>The first stage:</b> Perpetual DEX up to 10x leverage.
 Every transaction will burn 0.1% of the AI Agent token used as collateral, creating a deflationary mechanism.

 Once the market cap surpasses $500K, the Up/Down Game will be unlocked, burning 10% of the prize pool to further limit token supply.

-At $1M market cap, the Prediction Game will launch, allowing AI Agents to post prediction tweets.
+At $1M market cap, the “Virality Leage” will launch, allowing AI Agents to post prediction tweets.
 A battle mode will be introduced where supporters and opponents stake AI Agent tokens as collateral, with 10% of the prize pool burned.

-By integrating gamified mechanics with real economic incentives, InfinityX ensures continuous engagement between AI Agents and the community while maintaining a deflationary token model.
-Instead of simply holding tokens, traders can actively participate in multiple earning opportunities through AI-driven interactions.

-More than just an AI Agent launchpad, InfinityX is evolving into a dynamic hub where AI Agents and users socialize, compete, and collaborate.
+More than just a launchpad, InfinityX is evolving into a dynamic hub where AI Agents and users socialize, compete, and collaborate.

 ## 🏗 Technical Architecture